samuelxyz/trialyzer/README.md

 I'm also using this project as an opportunity to learn Python.
 This is my first time using Python for anything more substantial than CodingBat, and also my first project in VS Code, so things may be somewhat messy.

-Uses Python packages:
+Uses Python 3.10 with the following packages:
 - `pynput`
-- `windows-curses`, only required on Windows
+- `windows-curses` (only needed if you're on Windows)

 Usage:
 - Once you have the above packages installed in your environment, use Python to run `trialyzer.py`.